Humancannonball/semester6/microcontrollers/labs/README.md

 ## Creating Project Schematics

 For instructions on creating schematics for these labs in Tinkercad, please see the [Tinkercad Instructions Guide](tinkercad_instructions.md).

+## Tinkercad Schematics

+Project schematics can be created using [Tinkercad](https://www.tinkercad.com/).

 ## Equipment Used